 In today’s fast-paced work environment, anxiety disorders are becoming increasingly prevalent.
 As an employer, understanding how to accommodate an employee with anxiety is not just a legal obligation, but it’s also good business practice.

-Creating an inclusive workplace that addresses the mental well-being of all employees has been shown to improve productivity, reduce turnover, and foster a more engaged workforce.
+Creating an inclusive workplace that addresses all employees’ mental well-being and major life concerns has been shown to improve productivity, reduce turnover, and foster a more engaged, content workforce.

 Before delving into accommodation strategies, it’s essential to understand what anxiety disorders are.
 Contrary to common belief, anxiety is not simply a state of being nervous or worried.
 Anxiety disorders are clinical conditions that can severely impact an individual’s daily life, including their ability to perform at work.